christopheryoung/chrisyoung/site/prose/blog/posts/2025-12-14_cuconato_on_quinean_indispensability_and_commitment.markdown

 Quine.
 Quinean metaontology was without question *the* dominant approach for the second half of the twentieth century.
 But by the mid 90s, it all started to fall apart.
-There's no mention in Cuconato's survey of Thomasson or easy ontology, of Yablo, of Hirsh's quantifier variance or any of the other broadly neo-Carnapian alternatives to Quine that have flourished since Quine's dominance started to recede (indeed, no mention anywhere of Carnap, an important foil and influence for Quine as he developed his own views).
+There's no mention in Cuconato's survey of Thomasson or easy ontology, of Yablo, of Hirsch's quantifier variance or any of the other broadly neo-Carnapian alternatives to Quine that have flourished since Quine's dominance started to recede (indeed, no mention anywhere of Carnap, an important foil and influence for Quine as he developed his own views).
 A single